CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Simulation Results

 \section{Simulation Results}

-In this section, we validate the effectiveness of the proposed CF-MGM through performance comparisons with several benchmark schemes.
+In this section, we evaluate the performance of the proposed CF-MGM framework through comparisons with several benchmark schemes.
 We consider a single-cell downlink MGM system with $N=8$ transmit antennas and $G=6$ multicast groups.
-Unless otherwise stated, each group contains $K_g=24$ users, the Rician factor is fixed at $\kappa_{\mathrm{dB}}=15$ dB (i.e., $\kappa=10^{\kappa_{\mathrm{dB}}/10}$), the receiver noise variance is set to $\sigma^{2}=-90$ dBm, and the BS transmit power is $P_t=3$ dBm.
-As noted in Section~\ref{subsec:MGM}, the benchmark baselines are implemented in a time-division manner to support {\em overloaded} users; specifically, they are also executed over $N=8$ time slots, i.e., serving $K_g/N = 3$ users in a group during a time slot.
-Accordingly, both the proposed CF-MGM and the baselines employ identical time-slot structures and the same per-slot power $P_t$, ensuring fair performance comparisons.
-For the proposed CF-MGM, the achievable MMF rate is provided via \eqref{rate}.
-For the baseline methods, on the other hand, it is determined as the average of the achievable MMF rate independently computed in each $N$ slots.
-Each user $k\in[K_g],\forall{g\in[G]}$ is independently and uniformly distributed with $\theta_{g,k} \sim [-\pi/2,\pi/2]$ and distance $r_{g,k} \sim [50,100]$\,m.
+Unless otherwise specified, each group contains $K_g=24$ users, the Rician factor is set to $\kappa=12$, the receiver noise variance is $\sigma^{2}=1$, and the transmit SNR at the BS is fixed to $P_t/\sigma^2=30$ dB. {All simulations were conducted using MATLAB R2024b on macOS with an Apple M4 chip and 16 GB of memory; CVX-based problems were solved using SDPT3.}